virendar123/project2/README.md

 #  New project
 This project is created is from scratch
-This is created by  Virendra
+This is created by  Virendra.